 The Jungle Scout Web App

-There’s a lot on offer from the Jungle Scout Web App, from it’s original main feature the “Estimator Tool”…
+The Jungle Scout Web App offers a lot, from its original main feature, the “Estimator Tool”…

 And therefore the comparable tools to the Keepa Product Finder and Keepa Tracker.

 If you would like a more detailed overview of Jungle Scout as a whole, then check out our Jungle Scout Review.

 Jungle Scout Product Database

 The product database is Jungle Scouts’ tool for finding products.

 Their product database has millions of products that they pull directly from Amazon.

 As I mentioned earlier, manually finding products can be tricky, trawling through loads of categories and subcategories.

 Thankfully, much like Keepa’s “Product Finder,” Jungle Scout’s “Product Database” allows you to automate the process and quickly narrow down your search.

 You can filter by categories, estimated sales, sales rank, revenue… the list goes on.